 - To view dates for undergraduate class registration, please view the academic calendar.
-Please remember you must pay a $50 Room/Damage Deposit before you can register for classes (see below).

 - You should meet with your advisor before class registration begins to talk about your course choices and to make sure you are on the right path to graduate on time.
 Remember, you are ultimately responsible for fulfilling your degree requirements.